Rahulrayudu/farmapp/README.md

 ## AgriBot: An AI-Powered Farmer's Companion

-A web application built with React and Flask, providing [weather forecast](https://www.weatherapi.com/) information using an API key.
+A web application built with React and Flask, providing weather forecast, Crop disease and farming information using an APIs.

 ## Prerequisites